Kerberos delegation

 The examples shown below uses the kekeo tool, which is not maintained anymore and may not work as expected.
 However, the command examples are used to illustrate the basic workflow of the process in a lab environment (TryHackMe exploiting AD room), along with explanations based on my understanding.

 Rubeus is a tool that is heavily adapted from the kekeo project, and provides similar functionalities.
-For all the commands shown in kekeo, I aim to provide the equivalent commands; in terms of functionality, in Rubeus.
+Refer to the kekeo/rubeus documentation for information on Rubeus.

 Constrained vs Unconstrained delegation